 Leprosy can develop at any age but appears most often in people aged 5 to 15 yr or > 30.

 Humans are the main natural reservoir for M. leprae.
 Armadillos are the only confirmed source other than humans, although other animal and environmental sources may exist.

-How leprosy is spread is unclear.
-It is thought to be passed from person to person through nasal droplets and secretions.
+Leprosy is thought to be spread by passage from person to person through nasal droplets and secretions.
 Casual contact (eg, simply touching someone with the disease) and short-term contact does not seem to spread the disease.
 About half of people with leprosy probably contracted it through close, long-term contact with an infected person.
 Even after contact with the bacteria, most people do not contract leprosy; health care workers often work for many years with people who have leprosy without contracting the disease.
 Most (95%) immunocompetent people who are infected with M. leprae do not develop leprosy because of effective immunity.
 People who do develop leprosy probably have a poorly defined genetic predisposition.

 M. leprae grow slowly (doubling in 2 wk).
 The usual incubation period ranges from 6 mo to 10 yr.
 Once infection develops, hematogenous dissemination can occur.

 Leprosy can be categorized by type and number of skin areas affected:

 Leprosy can also be classified by cellular response and clinical findings: